pennMQL/mql4VolumeProfile/README.md

 Volume Profile for MQL4

 Version 1 :
+>  Horizontal bars for volume around specific price points
+>
-  Horizontal bars for volume around specific price points \n hash.mqh needs to be saved in the ..\include folder
+>  hash.mqh needs to be saved in the ..\include folder